 We recommend that you seek general advice online from NHS.uk and NHS 111 online.

-Senior managers are currently reviewing whether each of our programmes is deemed to be a critical service, and whether the services can be temporarily suspended or delivered differently within communities.
+Senior managers reviewed all our services to assess which should be temporarily suspended or delivered differently within communities.
 Critical services will be maintained at all times, although these may need to be delivered differently.

 The council's public Facebook and Twitter pages will provide comprehensive updates as they are known.
 The staff Facebook page will also have useful information.